hongyusu/hongyusu.github.io/_posts/2016-01-05-cool-thing-in-nips-2016---neural-style.md

 ![photo1]({{ site.url }}/myimages/ss_20160105.jpg)

+# Technology behind the scene

+I guess everything starts from the observation that deep neural network demonstrates near-human performance in the area of visual perception such as object and face recognition.
+Or sometimes, the performance is even better that human competitors.
+On the other hand, human has unique skill of creating a variety of visual experiences by playing around content and style of a arbitrary image.
+Then the question really is to understand how human create and perceive artistic imagery?
+Or from another perspective, how to algorithmically create a piece of art by combining style and content.
+The short answer is there is a technology driven by _Convolutional Neural Network_ (CNN).

+## Content representation

+## Style representation

 # More artwork

 The followings are some other artwork produced by _neural art_ from [Github page](https://github.com/jcjohnson/neural-style).

 ![photo2]({{ site.url }}/myimages/ss_20160105_1.jpg)
 ![photo3]({{ site.url }}/myimages/ss_20160105_2.jpg)

-# Technology behind the scene

-In general, the technology is driven by _Convolutional Neural Network_ (CNN).